Trump signs executive order to begin dismantling Education Department, raising questions for students and parents

 “I told Linda (McMahon), ‘Linda, I hope you do a great job in putting yourself out of a job.’
 I want her to put herself out of a job – Education Department,” Trump said in February.

-Like many of Trump’s executive actions, the education order is likely to face legal challenges.
+Like many of Trump’s executive actions, this one is likely to face legal challenges.
 Unions representing teachers decried the action ahead of Trump’s event.

 “Donald Trump and Elon Musk have aimed their wrecking ball at public schools and the futures of the 50 million students in rural, suburban, and urban communities across America, by dismantling public education to pay for tax handouts for billionaires,” National Education Association President Becky Pringle said in a statement.

-Note: This story has been updated with Trump signing the executive order.